Frequently Asked Questions

 BTECs/OCRs are equivalent to A-levels and are accepted by the vast majority of universities.
 Even a number of Russel Group universities accept these qualifications.
 The only exceptions are the very top tier universities, including Oxford and Cambridge.
 We always discuss this with students during their futures interview in year 11 and will offer individual advice at this stage.

-The extended project qualification, otherwise known as the EPQ is an individual project of approximately 5,000 words.
-As part of our curriculum students have a timetabled lesson for EPQ where they are supported by a specialist teacher.
+The extended project qualification, otherwise known as the EPQ is an individual project of approximately 5,000 words or an artefact.
+As part of our curriculum students have a timetabled lesson for EPQ where they are supported by an EPQ supervisor.
 Students can choose any topic and it is often a good way for them to continue with a subject that they have not chosen at 6th form or find out more about a specialism within one of their subjects.
 The EPQ is the equivalent of an AS level and is worth UCAS points.
 It often results in a reduced offer for university.

 Supervised study takes place in a dedicated study room where there is access to computers.
 It is a silent study area and is run by our sixth form study supervisor.
 We believe it is the best working environment for students.
 To be successful at A-level students should be completing a minimum of 15 hours independent study a week.
-Supervised study allows students to develop good study habits throughout year 12 so that they can be even more independent in year 13.
+Supervised study allows students to develop good study habits.

 Students have life skills lessons once a fortnight as part of their sixth form curriculum.
 During this sessions students receive a lot of support applying for and preparing for their future pathways, whether that is a job, an apprenticeship or applying to university.
 We also run sessions on other topics that we think is important to students, including mental health resources, first aid, financial capabilities, cooking and political awareness.
 We continually develop this programme and add to it every year.